CodeMan-9527/LiDAR_Crime_Scenes_for_VR/README.md

 ## Running the Application in Unity Editor

+### Important: Open the Correct Scene

+When the project is first opened, Unity may display a blank or default scene.

+To load the actual scene with all project elements:

+1. In the **Project** tab, go to: `Assets\Scenes`

+2. Double-click on **MainScene.unity**

+This will load the correct hierarchy and scene setup for the project.

+> 💡 Optional: To preview the welcome screen first
+> - Double-click on **WelcomeScene.unity**
+> - After a few seconds, it will automatically transition to MainScene

 ### If Using Simulator

 - Activate the Simulator by clicking the simulator icon (top-middle of the Unity window)